mythmon/crimsontwins/README.md

 > node crimsontwins.js
 ```

-If you encounter `warn  - error raised: Error: listen EACCES` you may need to
+If you encounter `warn  - error raised: Error: listen EACCES`, you probably
+set a port you don't have access to listen on, such as ports below 1024.
+You
-escalate privileges of the user running the account and execute it as:
+may need to escalate privileges of the user running the account and execute it as:

 ```shell
 > sudo node crimsontwins.js